-11.2.5 Superelevation
+313.2.5 Superelevation

-The standard superelevation details (Design Standards, Indexes 510 and 511) may be used for projects which include simple curves.
-For projects which include reverse curves, or compound curves, or any other situation requiring special superelevation not covered in the standards, show the superelevation diagram in the plans.
+Standard superelevation details shown in Standard Plans, Indexes 000-510 and 000-511 may be used for projects with simple curves.
+Show a superelevation diagram in the plans for:

+- Reverse curves

+- Compound curves

+- Other conditions requiring special superelevation not covered in the standards

 Special profile details may be used to design superelevation on multilane facilities, when a simple diagram will not be sufficient.

-Show complete profile grade line and right and left edges of pavement within the superelevation zone on the grid format.
-A scale of 1"= 20' horizontally and 1"= 2' vertically is recommended for clarity.
+Show complete profile grade line and edges of pavement (right and left) within the superelevation zone on the grid format.
+A scale of 1"=20' horizontally and 1"=2' vertically is recommended for clarity.
 Label the begin and end superelevation stations with a solid vertical line at the appropriate station.
 Use a horizontal dimension line to indicate a section in full superelevation.

-11.2.6 At-Grade Railroad Crossings
+313.2.6 At-Grade Railroad Crossings

-In addition to normal profile grade lines, supplemental profiles for at-grade railroad crossings may be necessary to define lane lines, edges of pavement, and/or gutter flow lines.
-It is important to develop accurate profiles to ensure proper drainage.
+In addition to normal profile grade lines, supplemental profiles for at-grade railroad crossings may be necessary to define lane lines, edges of pavement, and gutter flow lines.
+Develop profiles that ensure proper drainage.